 Although auto-renewal is not your best option, it’s better than having a default that results in people losing their coverage altogether if they don’t actively pick a plan during open enrollment.
-For 2018 and 2019 coverage enrollees in every state will have access to automatic renewal during the open enrollment period for 2019 coverage, as was the case for 2018 coverage.
+For 2018 and 2019 coverage enrollees in every state had access to automatic renewal, as each state kept its existing enrollment platform in those years.

-For 2015, 2016, and/or 2017, some states made changes to their exchange enrollment platforms, including Nevada, Oregon, Hawaii, Kentucky, Massachusetts, Maryland and Idaho.
+For 2015, 2016, and/or 2017, some states made changes to their exchange enrollment platforms, including Nevada, Oregon, Hawaii, Kentucky, Massachusetts, Maryland, and Idaho.
 Some or all of the enrollees in those states had to re-enroll at least once during those years.
 And Rhode Island required everyone to manually renew their coverage for 2015, in an effort to ensure that people were actively picking the best plan to meet their needs for the coming year.
+In early 2019, HHS had considered making changes to the auto-renewal process but ultimately decided to keep the auto-renewal process unchanged at least for 2020.

-But there were no significant changes to any of the enrollment platforms for 2018, and that will continue to be the case for 2019.
-Auto-renewal – or auto-mapping if the existing plan is being terminated – is thus available to most enrollees if they choose not to log back onto the exchange site and select a plan for the coming year.
+Auto-renewal – or auto-mapping if the existing plan is being terminated – will thus available to most enrollees if they choose not to log back onto the exchange site and select a plan for 2020.

 If you received a subsidy, auto-renewal could be dicey even if the subsidy amount isn’t declining

-So auto-renewal will be available nationwide, with coverage and subsidies — both premium subsidies and cost-sharing subsidies — continuing into 2019 without enrollees having to do anything during open enrollment (although as always, the better option is to actively compare the available options rather than relying on auto-renewal).
+So auto-renewal will be available to nearly all enrollees, with coverage and subsidies — both premium subsidies and cost-sharing subsidies — continuing into 2020 without enrollees having to do anything during open enrollment (although as always, the better option is to actively compare the available options rather than relying on auto-renewal).

 But there are some caveats that are particularly important for people with premium subsidies.
 (Details were clarified in April 2015 with CMS guidance on re-enrollments, along with a re-enrollment notice published in August 2015, and the 2017 Benefit and Payment Parameters published in early 2016, all of which continues to apply):